Sant'Andrea delle Fratte: History

 In 1942 Pope Pius XII elevated the church to the rank of a minor basilica.

 Fabric of the Church

 In 1604 the construction of the new church was begun, to the design of Gaspare Guerra.
-The project, halted eight years later, was revamped in 1653 by Francesco Borromini, who is responsible for the apse, the tambour of the cupola, and the square campanile with four orders.
+The project, halted eight years later, was revamped in 1653 by Francesco Borromini, who is responsible for the apse, the tholobate of the cupola, and the square campanile with four orders.
 After his death, the construction was continued by Mattia De Rossi.
 The late Renaissance-style façade, with two orders divided by pilasters, was completed in 1826, thanks to funds provided the Testament of Cardinal Ercole Consalvi.